vanyog/mycms/README.txt

-There is a README-bg.txt file in Bulgarian.
+There is a more detailed README-bg.txt file in Bulgarian.